mikegg89/veriflash-web/web/public/PRIVACY_POLICY.md

 ## Data storage and retention

 - **Local history**: The app may store your recent fact-check history on-device.
+- **Backend history**: A copy of your fact-check history may be stored on the VeriFlash backend and associated with a non-reversible hashed device identifier.
 - **Backend processing**: We process claims on our servers and may retain limited request and result data for reliability, security, and abuse prevention.
 - **Push tokens**: Stored only to deliver notifications and may be disabled/removed when you unregister or stop using notifications.